All Products

 Enable the dependency check feature

-After this feature is enabled, when you publish a task, the system automatically checks whether the upstream dependencies configured for the current node match the results of the code kinship analysis.
-The task can be published only if the dependencies and results match.
-For more information, see Scheduling Dependencies.
+When enabled, DataWorks automatically checks whether the upstream dependencies configured for a node match the results of the code kinship analysis before the task is published.
+The task can only be published if they match.
+For details, see Scheduling Dependencies.